Top Gear (UK) provides examples of the following tropes:

 - Crossing the Desert: The first part of Syria in the Middle East special goes like this.
 The main obstacles are rocks and rough terrain.

-- Crying Wolf: The Top Gear presenters and crew were almost lynched in Argentina, because some Argentinians thought that a license plate H982 FKL was a reference to the 1982 Falklands warnote .
+- Crying Wolf: The Top Gear presenters and crew were almost lynched in Argentina, because some Argentinians thought that a number plate H982 FKL was a reference to the 1982 Falklands warnote .
 It was most likely a coincidence but not many people believed that.
 As Jeremy Clarkson wrote: "For once, we did nothing wrong."

 - Curse Cut Short: